WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 Nobody owns this software, and thus it is the responsibility of everyone using it to contribute to its growth.
 Your help is deeply appreciated, and very much needed!
 First please read the [contribution checklist](/building-wasabi/ContributionChecklist.md) to get introduced to the project and to start out in the right direction.
-You can also see the [ToDo list](/building-wasabi/ToDo.md) for inspiration of what other Wasabikas are tinkering on.
 Join our [Slack](https://join.slack.com/t/tumblebit/shared_invite/enQtNjQ1MTQ2NzQ1ODI0LWIzOTg5YTM3YmNkOTg1NjZmZTQ3NmM1OTAzYmQyYzk1M2M0MTdlZDk2OTQwNzFiNTg1ZmExNzM0NjgzY2M0Yzg), [Telegram](https://t.me/WasabiWallet), [Riot](https://riot.im/app/#/room/#wasabiwallet:matrix.org) or [Reddit](https://www.reddit.com/r/WasabiWallet/), and check out the [GitHub](https://github.com/zkSnacks/WalletWasabi), so that you can stay up-to-date with the latest contributions.
 :::